How to Do a Survey

 Statistics

-You can also summarize the results using statistics, such as mean or standard deviation
+You can summarize results using statistics, such as mean or standard deviation

 Example: you have lots of information about how long it takes people to get to school but it may be simpler just to present a summary such as: